tyc/successfulunittest/manuscript/Basic_Concepts.md

 Correct behaviour is also checked by other tools that focuses on other aspects of the software module.
 For example, a tool is used to check that the code matches the coding guidelines of the project, or that the software module is structured according to the architecture requirements.
 This type of discussion is outside the scope of this book.

-The majority of the tools uses the assert() macro to help with notifying software tester that a non-conformity was detected.
-The assert() macro takes the test result and the expected result, a non-match flags the error.
-A more complex assert() macro will also display a message to give some context to the software tester or the software debugger why an error was detected.
+The majority of the unit test framework uses the `assert()` macro to help with notifying software tester that a non-conformity was detected.
+The `assert()` macro takes the test result and the expected result, a non-match flags the error.
+A more complex `assert()` macro will also display a message to give some context to the software tester or the software debugger why an error was detected.

 ##Requirements

 The requirements of the software module is a set of statements that specifies what the software should do.
+This set of statements are cohesively created.
+This means that the requirements are clear and able to be tested.
+It also means that each of the requirements works together and does not conflict against each other.

-This set of statements are cohesively created, it can specify all the important aspects of the software module.
+The requirements can specify all the important aspects of the software module.
 These could include all the items mentioned earlier such as the specific calling order or the value that the types are returned.

 There several level of requirements used when describing the software.
 For the software modules, the requirements are specified at a low level perspective.